Landlord Guides · Last updated 2 June 2026

 Keep records of:

-• All rental income received (dates, amounts, tenant details)
+• All rental income received, with dates, amounts, and tenant details

 • Tenancy agreements